mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ```

 !!! note "Info"
-    This method removes the need to restart and recreate the `PowerSystem` within the `ac` field from the beginning when implementing changes to the existing power system.
+    This concept removes the need to restart and recreate the `PowerSystem` within the `ac` field from the beginning when implementing changes to the existing power system.

 ---

 ## [Power Flow Update](@id ACPowerFlowUpdateManual)
-An advanced methodology involves users establishing the `ACPowerFlow` type using using [`newtonRaphson`](@ref newtonRaphson), [`fastNewtonRaphsonBX`](@ref fastNewtonRaphsonBX), [`fastNewtonRaphsonXB`](@ref fastNewtonRaphsonXB), or [`gaussSeidel`](@ref gaussSeidel) just once.
+An advanced methodology involves users establishing the `ACPowerFlow` type using [`newtonRaphson`](@ref newtonRaphson), [`fastNewtonRaphsonBX`](@ref fastNewtonRaphsonBX), [`fastNewtonRaphsonXB`](@ref fastNewtonRaphsonXB), or [`gaussSeidel`](@ref gaussSeidel) just once.
 After this initial setup, users can integrate new branches and generators, and also have the capability to modify buses, branches, and generators, all without the need to recreate the `ACPowerFlow` type.

 This advancement extends beyond the previous scenario where recreating the `PowerSystem` and AC model was unnecessary, to now include the scenario where `ACPowerFlow` also does not need to be recreated.
 Such efficiency proves particularly beneficial in cases where JuliaGrid can reuse established Jacobian matrices or even factorizations, especially when users choose the fast Newton-Raphson method.